Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample: Sampled Quasi-Newton Methods

 \subsection{Sampling Curvature Pairs}

 As mentioned above, the key component of our proposed algorithms is the way in which curvature pairs are constructed.
-A pseudo-code of our proposed sampling strategy is given in Algorithm \ref{alg:calSY}.
-Let $S,Y \in \mathbb{R}^{d \times m}$ denote the matrices of all curvature pairs constructed during the $k$th iteration.
+A pseudo-code of our proposed sampling strategy and construction of the curvature pairs in given in Algorithm \ref{alg:calSY}.
+Let $S \in \mathbb{R}^{d \times m}$ and $Y \in \mathbb{R}^{d \times m}$ denote the matrices of all curvature pairs constructed during the $k$th iteration.

+Both S-LBFGS and S-LSR1 use the subroutine described in Algorithm \ref{alg:calSY}.
 At every iteration, given the current iterate and gradient, $m$ curvature pairs are constructed.
-The subroutine first samples points around the current iterate along random directions $\sigma_i$ and sets the iterate displacement curvature pair ($s$), and then creates the gradient difference curvature pair ($y$) via gradient differences (Option I) or Hessian vector products (Option II).
+The subroutine first samples points around the current iterate along a random directions $\sigma_i$ and sets the iterate displacement curvature pair ($s$), and then creates the gradient difference curvature pair ($y$) via gradient differences (Option I) or Hessian vector products (Option II).
+Note that the random directions $\sigma_i$ can be arbitrary; in the latter part of the paper (Sections \ref{sec:num_res} and \ref{sec:prob}), we make an explicit choise on the directions.

 Our theory holds for both options; however, in our numerical experiments we present results with Option II only for the following reasons.
 Option I requires $m$ gradient evaluations ($m$ epochs), and thus requires accessing the data $m$ times.
 On the other hand, Option II only requires a single Hessian matrix product which can be computed very efficiently on a GPU, as the $y$ curvature pairs can be constructed simultaneously, i.e., $Y = \nabla^2 F(w) S$, and thus only requires accessing the data once.
 Moreover, Option I requires choosing the sampling radius $r$, whereas Option II does not since it is scale invariant.